guidoism/escape/inspiration/jonesforth.md

 (
         CONSTANTS AND VARIABLES ----------------------------------------------------------------------

-        In FORTH, global constants and variables are defined like this:
+        In Forth, global constants and variables are defined like this:

         10 CONSTANT TEN         when TEN is executed, it leaves the integer 10 on the stack VARIABLE VAR            when VAR is executed, it leaves the address of VAR on the stack